 Hydronic Radiant Heat

 Hydronic radiant heating is sometimes simply referred to as a “water-based system.”
-This type of system relies on a circulating pump to move hot water through insulated PEX tubing and back to the heat source.
+This type of system relies on a circulating pump to move hot water through PEX tubing and back to the heat source.
 The heat from the water radiates into the room to create a temperature that is both comfortable and consistent.

 How This Ties Back into Applications